-In the afternoon, the inspector visited the second house which was also a detached bungalow.
-It consisted of an open plan kitchen/dining/living area, sitting room, four individual resident bedrooms, a staff sleepover room and a shared bathroom.
+In the afternoon, the inspector visited the second house which was also a detached purpose built bungalow.
+Similarly, it consisted of an open plan kitchen/dining/living area, sitting room, four individual resident bedrooms, a staff sleepover room and a shared bathroom.
 The inspector observed that the house was appropriately decorated and well maintained.
-However, the arrangements in place for suitable storage required review as a number of large items including residents' assistive equipment were observed to be stored in the sitting room.
+However, the arrangements in place for suitable storage also required review in this house as a number of items the residents' assistive equipment were observed to be stored in the sitting room.
+In addition, a number of minor scratches and marks were noted on the walls of the designated centre.
+This had been self-identified by the provider and plans were being developed to manage this.